-First, you need to read the consulate’s website to check their requirements.
-All consulates have different requirements, and sometimes they are misleading, or their websites are not updated.
-To double-check, contact them by email, phone, or in person.
+First, you need to read the consulate’s website to check their own requirements.
+Consider that consulates have different requirements and sometimes they are misleading or their websites are not updated.
+So, to double check, contact them by email, phone or in person.
 The consulate will then give you all the information you need related to your personal situation and the documentation required by that consulate.

-Permanent Resident Visa and Temporary Resident Visa Mexico Questions
+Temporary and Permanent Resident Visa Questions

-Q: Is it difficult to get a Mexican visa in a consulate?
+Is it difficult to get a Mexican visa in a consulate?

-Q: What other requirements do I need to fulfill before my consulate appointment?
+What other requirements do I need to fulfill before my consulate appointment?

 You can also apply as an investor if you have a property or a business in Mexico.
 Amounts again vary according to each consulate.